EU vaccination drive could slip by over 2 months without J&J - Airfinity

+Healthcare & PharmaceuticalsEU vaccination drive could slip by over 2 months without J&J - Airfinity

-BERLIN (Reuters) -The suspension of Johnson & Johnson’s coronavirus vaccine could delay efforts to inoculate most people in the European Union by over two months, scientific information and analytics company Airfinity said on Wednesday.
+The suspension of Johnson & Johnson's (JNJ.N) coronavirus vaccine could delay efforts to inoculate most people in the European Union by over two months, scientific information and analytics company Airfinity said on Wednesday.

 "If the EU can't use the J&J vaccine indefinitely it could push the timeline for vaccinating 75% of the population back into December," London-based Airfinity said in a forecast update provided to Reuters.